pagopa/cstar-cli/README.md

 - `--mcc MCC`: Merchant category code used in every transaction.
 - `--out-dir OUT_DIR`: Output destination of files generated.
 - `--env {dev,uat,prod}`: Environment.
-- `--api-key API_KEY`: API key cpable to using RTD_API_Product.
+- `--api-key API_KEY`: API key capable to using RTD_API_Product.
-- `--key KEY`: Private key of the muthual authentication certificate.
+- `--key KEY`: Private key of the mutual authentication certificate.
-- `--cert CERT`: Public key of the muthual authentication certificate.
+- `--cert CERT`: Public key of the mutual authentication certificate.
 - `--PM-pubk PM_PUBK`: Path to the public key of the Payment Manager.
 - `--PM-salt PM_SALT`: Current salt of the Payment Manager.
 If not specified the API is called.
 - `--RTD-pubk RTD_PUBK`: Path to the public key of the RTD.
 If not specified the API is called.